pwwang/biopipen/docs/pipelines/scrna_basic.md

 ## Installing the pipeline and dependencies

+!!!
+Tip

+    If you plan to run the pipeline via docker/singularity, you can skip this section and go to [Running the pipeline](#running-the-pipeline), and refer to "Via docker/singularity" or "Via `pipen-board` from the container".

 ### Installing the pipeline

 The pipeline is available with the biopipen package, so you can install it with `pip`: